hiraditya/std-benchmark/README.md

 A C++ compiler with C++11 support google-benchmark (added as a submodule)

+To download the google-benchmark submodule run the following command in the project root. git submodule update --recursive --remote

 How to build on Windows with MSVC
 Install CMake